grafana/explore-logs/README.md

 ...all without crafting a single query!

-Access to Logs Explore is available both as a standalone feature and integrated within Dashboards.
+Access to Logs Explore is available both as a standalone feature or integrated within Dashboards.

 <img src="imgs/service_index.png" alt="app"/>